Explore the year through the vineyards, meet the locals and see how winemaking is entwined in everyday life in Rioja.

 This means the region is covered with hundreds and hundreds of vineyards – most of which are small and family-run, and every Riojan seems to have a part to play in the yearly cycle of vine-growing activities.
 Maybe it’s this heart-felt dedication that makes Rioja wine’s high quality and unique personality.
 It certainly makes for a patchwork-quilt landscape, the likes of which you won’t see anywhere else.

 Rioja’s vineyards through the seasons

-It’s in autumn when the changing colours of the leaves highlights the myriad grapevine varieties that grow in Rioja, and you’ll quickly learn not all Rioja are Tempranillo.
+It’s in autumn when the changing colors of the leaves highlights the myriad grapevine varieties that grow in Rioja, and you’ll quickly learn not all Rioja are Tempranillo.

 The Tempranillo and Mazuelo turning red, the Viura and Malvasia more yellowish, while Grenache stays green until the last minute – you can imagine the stunning effect this has on the scenery.
 Then in winter, the snow moves down from the surrounding mountain tops and often covers the valleys with its beautiful white cloak.